WordPress Auto Update: Everything You Need to Know and the Best Practices

 Set the Correct WordPress Automatic Update Settings via hPanel

-If you use Hostinger’s shared, cloud server, or WordPress-optimized hosting, you can set up your automatic updates preference during the WordPress installation process on hPanel.
+If you use Hostinger’s standard, cloud server, or WordPress-optimized hosting, you can set up your automatic updates preference during the WordPress installation process on hPanel.
 Here’s how to configure it:

 1. On the hPanel, go to Website Auto Installer.